Skip to main content Skip to main navigation Skip to search

 Inspection on arrival in IOT

-All fresh produce are to be inspected by a Department of Agriculture, Water and the Environment biosecurity officer prior to release, therefore packaging must be suitable for opening to allow inspection.
+All fresh produce are to be inspected by a Department of Agriculture, Fisheries and Forestry biosecurity officer prior to release, therefore packaging must be suitable for opening to allow inspection.
 The presence of biosecurity pests and/or other biosecurity risk material will necessitate remedial action.

 Remedial action may include: treatment, if available, or export to mainland Australia.